What Hollywood terminology do screenwriters need to know?

-The term Credit refers to an acknowledgement of those who contributed to a film, series episode, and other creative projects that are produced for the masses.
+The term Credit refers to an acknowledgment of those who contributed to a film, series episode, and other creative projects that are produced for the masses.

-The reason why this term is included in this list is primarily due to the fact that there are many times where screenwriters are not given an onscreen credit, thus, it’s an important term to understand and seek out.
+The reason why this term is included in this list is primarily because there are many times where screenwriters are not given an onscreen credit, thus, it’s an important term to understand and seek out.

 Development is the active process in the studio system, as well as in production companies, when concepts are being actively conceived and nurtured with various drafts of scripts, notes from the powers that be, multiple writing assignments, etc. Pretty much everything before the film is actually greenlit.